-NEET physics preparation should not be like JEE preparation, there is a vast difference in both the examinations questioning pattern.
-Students that are appearing for NEET should concentrate on the pattern of questions from NCERT books instead completely torturing yourself with JEE level questions.
-Solving JEE physics papers once in a while might be acceptable, but completely concentrating on that level of questions not advisable.
+NEET physics preparation should not be like JEE preparation, there is a vast difference in both the examination’s questioning patterns.
+Students that are appearing for NEET should concentrate on the pattern of questions from NCERT books instead of completely torturing themselves with JEE level questions.
+Solving JEE physics papers once in a while might be acceptable, but completely concentrating on that level of questions is not advisable.

 Check the previous question papers

-Solving the questions from the previous question papers provides the students with required practice and acquaintance to the exam model.
-Solving the previous NEET papers help you to identify the type of questions that are asked frequently, time you are taking to answer the questions & solving the numerical problems helps to analyze your own accuracy and speed of solving each question and to reduce the negative points in the main examination.
+Solving the questions from the previous question papers provides the students with the required practice and acquaintance with the exam model.
+Solving the previous NEET papers helps you to identify the type of questions that are asked frequently, the time you are taking to answer the questions & solving the numerical problems helps to analyze your own accuracy and speed of solving each question and to reduce the negative points in the main examination.

-Online mock test will help the students more to perceive their level of understanding on the basic concepts of Physics and how much more preparation is needed in future.
-Do as many as possible mock tests chapter/concept wise and also on the full syllabus to get a better acquaintance with all thesyllabus, on your preparation and the degree of your readiness to the examination.
+Online mock tests will help the students more to perceive their level of understanding of the basic concepts of NEET Physics and how much more preparation is needed in the future.
+Do as many as possible mock tests chapter/concept-wise and also on the full syllabus to get a better acquaintance with all the syllabus, on your preparation, and the degree of your readiness for the examination.

 Make sure to prepare a list of all important formulas in a chart and paste the same in front of your study table or bed.
 Check the formulas every day and revise them repeatedly and memorize all the relevant concepts.

 MUST READ NEET BOOKS

 Note: The main preparation material for NEET physics should always be NCERT books from 11th and 12th and all the other books can be served as references.
 But not to rush for all the books to refer go with few books that you are more connected and able to understand the references to practice more problem-oriented concepts.